DarrellMou/COMP2511-Object-Oriented-Design-Programming-Project/src/assumptions.md

 Bribed mercenary

-- A bribed mercenary will 'follow' the character on the same position using BFS
+- A bribed mercenary will 'follow' the character by trailing behind the player.
+- After bribing a mercenary, it will recover to full hp.

 Movement order

 - Character moves first, then merc, then zombie toast, then spider.
-- If character moves into boulder, then the boulder will move, then character.
+- If character moves into boulder, then the boulder will move first.
--  then merc, then spider, then zombie toast

 Iteration 2